Alvinna/aaa/content/gm-campaign1.md

 MISSION 6: NovaLife mission - Galatea makes herself known

-Female human scientist with modifications (chromatophores, night vision, solar power) believes in the work but does not know about the experiments NovaLife has done
+Female human scientist Ashra with modifications (chromatophores, night vision, solar power) believes in the work but does not know about the experiments NovaLife has done

+Expansionists from the Presidium are about to terraform a new world - crew is sent to provide security for Ashra as she tries to preserve life forms and useful genetics

+The Natural Order's extremist members are trying to destroy the terraformers and kill Ashra as well, crew should protect her

+Galatea will come in to prevent the terraforming efforts and make an ally of the Natural Order, while also seeking to kidnap Ashra and extract information from her

 MISSION 7: Galatea offers transponder change and freedom